Where you can go diving

 Scuba diving sites are limited due to the shallow tidal nature of the harbour.

-The best sites are accessible by boat only.
+The best sites are only accessible by boat.

 Scandretts Bay itself is not a good spot for diving, but nearby Mullet Point is a good location for rock shelf deep water diving.